drbergman/PhysiPKPD/README.md

 The former sets up a model with two PKPD substrates, one with a dosing schedule defined by a CSV file.
 The latter sets up a model with two PKPD substrates, one defined by an SBML model.

-## Adding PhysiPKPD to existing project
+## Adding PhysiPKPD to an existing project
 To add PhysiPKPD to an existing project, take the following steps:
 1. In `main.cpp`...
    * add `setup_pharmacodynamics();` as a new line after `setup_tissue();`